MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 # Tutorial: Interact with 3D object

-Learn how to add 3D object interactions to your Mixed Reality experiences with babylon.js.
+Learn how to create 3D objects and interactions for a Mixed Reality experience using babylon.js.
 In this section, you'll start with something simple, like painting the faces of a cube with different colors when you select the object.

 This tutorial covers the following topics: